Jon'Vea Johnson: Montreal Alouettes

-On August 8, 2022, Johnson was signed by the Montreal Alouettes.
+On August 8, 2022, Johnson was signed by the Montreal Alouettes of the Canadian Football League.
 He spent the entire 2022 season on the practice roster and was released upon the completion of the Alouettes' season on November 14, 2022.

 Memphis Showboats

 On February 14, 2023, Johnson signed with the Memphis Showboats of the United States Football League (USFL).
+He was released on April 10.

+Hamilton Tiger-Cats

+On May 5, 2023, Johnson signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+On June 2, 2023, Johnson was released by the Tiger-Cats.
+He was signed to the practice squad a couple of weeks later on June 14, 2023.
+He was released on June 20, 2023.

+Ottawa Redblacks

+Johnson was signed to the practice roster of the Ottawa Redblacks on September 25, 2023.
+He was released from the practice roster on October 29 and signed to a futures contract on October 31, 2023.
+He was released on June 1, 2024.

 Personal life

 His father Jason Johnson played in the NFL as a wide receiver for the Denver Broncos, Pittsburgh Steelers and New Orleans Saints.